By Mike Miller Updated May 26, 2023

 One was the Kapok Tree in Clearwater.
 Another was Chalet Suzanne in Lake Wales.
+Still another was Clarks Fish Camp in Mandarin.
 I miss them, but life goes on.

 Here are some Florida restaurants that have been around long enough for me to consider them historic and to have written a review.

-ALABAMA JACK'S, Homestead.
+ALABAMA JACK'S, Key Largo.
 This place on Card Sound Road has been serving Southern fried food since the 1950s or early 1960s.
-Click on photo for more.